heeelang/hello-world/README.md

 # hello-world
-this is a short description write when create
+this is a short description writed when create